ros2/rosbag2/docs/design/repeat_transient_local_messages_during_recording.md

 - Implement `prepend_transient_local_messages()` in `SequentialWriter`.
   - Retrieve messages from cache after opening new storage.
   - Adjust timestamps to T_last (last message from previous bag).
-  - Write adjusted messages to new storage file/
+  - Write adjusted messages to new storage file.
 - Modify `split_bagfile()` to call prepend logic when not in snapshot mode.
 - Integration tests:
   - End-to-end split recording with transient-local topics.